What is an S trap?

 What is a Drain Trap?

-An S trap is a type of trap used on plumbing drain lines.
-Before I explain further about what an S trap is, let me first answer the question, what is a plumbing drain trap?
+Before I explain more about S-traps, let me first answer the question, what is a plumbing drain trap?
 A drain trap is a part of the pipe that remains full of water in order to prevent sewer gases from entering the home.
 If you look at the picture, you can see a “U”-shaped pipe which is filled with water.
 The water in this pipe acts as the “trap” that prevents the sewer gases (methane, hydrogen sulfide, ammonia, etc.) on the left side from traveling back through the pipe, up through the drain, and into the home.
 In other words, the sewer gases are trapped or blocked from flowing through the pipe and into the home.
 All of the plumbing fixtures in your home (tubs, showers, sinks, toilet, washing machine) should have a trap on the drain line to prevent sewer gases from getting into your house.

 What is the problem with “S” traps?